darcyvoutt/liquid-section-renderer/README.md

 If you have are not using classes to hide/show your loading element and wish for the component to hide it using inline `display: none`, you can use the `cloak` attribute to hide the loading element, before the component is initialized.
 Once the component is initialized, the `cloak` attribute will be removed from the loading element.

-Apply the following CSS into your main stylesheet:
+Apply the following CSS to your main stylesheet:

 ```css
 [cloak] {